In regards to this older post, I got the following question. Please let me know your thoughts.

 hey i was just googling duck feet and IT band problems when running.
-I run as well, and throughout High school the IT band was always stiff and i had to stretch it alot. my knee hurts mostly my right and i sat down with my legs hanging down like you demenstrated and my right one goes outward more then the other.
-My HS Coach told me to try and stand stright as often as possible. how can i fix this probablem?
+I run as well, and throughout High school, the IT band was always stiff and i had to stretch it a lot. my knee hurts mostly my right and I sat down with my legs hanging down like you demonstrated and my right one goes outward more than the other.
+My HS Coach told me to try and stand straight as often as possible. how can i fix this problem?

-Hey Eric Thanks for question and visiting the site.
+Hey, Eric Thanks for the question and visiting the site.

 *** here are some places to start looking if I had ITB issues, I would recommend you see your local kinesiologist and/or physio-chiro-osteo to get a more focused idea of what is most tight and causing your ITB pain … this will help maximize your time spent mobilizing ***

 Remember the IT band is a fairly stiff (not elastic) structure connecting bones/muscles.
 Since it is not a muscle it is not really the focus of our stretching/rolling(smr).
 So the issue tends to be tight hip flexor/glutes or issues at ankle/knee or even low back NOT SOMETHING ON SIDE OF LEG TO BE STRETCHED AND ROLLED EXCESSIVELY.

 DAMN RIGHT LEGS

 Right legs tend to be commonly affected and I think a lot of this has to do with our seated postures through the day.
 Most easy to implicate would be our driving posture where we sit more on our right glute(butt cheek) and use our right leg (ankle/knee/hip flexion-extension) to push/release the gas/brake pedals.

 So obvious things to try to minimize and/or change are your seated posture.